AlexsLemonade/refinebio/README.md

 - [Homebrew](https://brew.sh/)
 - git-crypt
 - iproute2mac
+- jq

 Instructions for installing Docker, Nomad, and Homebrew can be found by following the link for those services.
-The others on that list can be installed by running: `brew install iproute2mac git-crypt terraform`.
+The others on that list can be installed by running: `brew install iproute2mac git-crypt terraform jq`.

 #### Virtual Environment